sqlitecloud/sdk/GO/src/sqliteweb/README.md

 - login: This is the login name for logging in to the user authentication server (default is admin).
 - password: This is the password for logging into the user authentication server.

+### The [admin] section of the configuration file
+- enabled: This boolean key defines whether the admin endpoints are exposed or not
+- path: Base path of the lua files implementing the admin endpoints.
+See [Using Lua to write endpoints](#using-lua-to-write-endpoints)
+  allow: IP addresses authorized to access the admin enpoints, expressed in CIDR notation.
+Mandatory.
+To allow any address, set it to: 0.0.0.0/0
+  login: Username that must be used to access the admin endpoints using the HTTP Basic Auth
+  password: Password that must be used to access the admin endpoints using the HTTP Basic Auth

+### The [dashboard] section of the configuration file
+- enabled: This boolean key defines whether the dashboard endpoints are exposed or not
+- path: Base path of the lua files implementing the dashboard endpoints.
+See [Using Lua to write endpoints](#using-lua-to-write-endpoints)
+- email: Test username
+- password: Test password (can be set as the MD5 hash value of the password)

+### The [api] section of the configuration file
+- enabled: This boolean key defines whether the api endpoints are exposed or not

+### The [pool] section of the configuration file
+- maxrequests: The number of requests after which a connection stops being reused and is removed from the pool.
+- timeout: Timeout is the maximum amount of time a pool's connection will wait for a request to complete.
+The default is "60s".
+A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+- noblob: Set to true if client does not want to receive BLOB fields.
+Boolean value.
+The default value is true.
+- maxdata: Maximum size of a single field in a rowset returned by a query, if the value is greather that maxdata it is replaced by the following string: "DATA (<len>)".
+Integer value.
+The default value is 2048.
+There is no limit for fields size if maxdata value is 0.
+- maxrowset: Maximum size in bytes for a rowset.
+If a rowset is bigger than maxrowset, the response is: "RowSet too big to be sent (limit set to <maxrowset> bytes)".
+The default value is 1048576.
+There is no limit for the rowset size if maxrowset value is 0.

 ### The [www] section of the configuration file
 - path: This is the path where (static) web-resources are served from.
 To access those resources, point your browser to the hostname and port specified in the [server] section.
 Example: [https://web1.sqlitecloud.io:8443/](https://web1.sqlitecloud.io:8443/) or [https://web1.sqlitecloud.io:8443/firework/](https://web1.sqlitecloud.io:8443/firework/)

 ### The (dummy) [stubs] section of the configuration file
 - path: This is the folder path where the (dummy) stubs requests are specified in the form of the directory structure and the responses are specified by <HTTP VERB>.json. files.
 To access those dummy request/response pairs, point your browser, or JSON clien to the hostname and port specified in the [server] section and add the path: `/stubs/v1/` to it.
 Example: [https://web1.sqlitecloud.io:8443/stubs/v1/ping](https://web1.sqlitecloud.io:8443/stubs/v1/ping)